8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 Contacted an accountant who was kind enough to explain things to me.
 Contacted the bank and asked them to update the form to specifically say zero; they did.
 Took all of that along with other letters stating that the distribution is not taxable income and faxed it all to the IRS.
 I believe I was given 30 days from the time stamped on the letter to respond; that's a pretty good sense of urgency and I think it did it within 10 days.
 Received a letter saying the IRS would respond within 90 days.

 Two days after the ninetieth day I received another letter date stamped on the ninetieth day informing me that it would taking longer than normal and that the IRS was extending their own deadline by another 90 days.
-At this point, between the time and money spent by myself and the IRS, we've probably exceeded the payment I submitted with the 4506.
+At this point, between the time and money spent by myself and the IRS, we've probably exceeded the payment I submitted with the 4506 and whatever the proposed owed taxes and fees would be.

 Figuring not to have much say in the matter, I guess I'll just keep holding all this cash, which is causing me to no longer be tracking with market fluctuations; frustrating.
 (See previous entries for more details on that.)